ThePageGuy/PrairieLearn/docs/User-Guide/How-To-Guides/faq.md

 Neither of these options will affect the score a student may already have obtained in any previous variants.
 However, any work a student may have started on an open variant but not yet submitted will be lost.

 For exams and other summative assessments where students may have been negatively impacted by such a change, you are encouraged to consider [giving students credit for issues such as these](regrading.md).

+## I edited the exam, but when I try it as a student I don't see the new questions

+You need to delete the exam copy on the Students tab so that PL will generate a new student copy of the exam for you.

+## Students are getting points but they are stuck at 0%

+You forgot to set "credit":100 in the allowAccess rule.